 “Yep.
 You see, I got myself into a little trouble back on hole three.
 My tee shot hooked– you know that nasty slap hook I have.
 Well, it hit in the middle of the fairway but… but then it just rolled left, and rolled, and rolled…”

 “Sorry to hear that, sir.”

-“It rolled left, right off the fairway and right into the bunker.”
+“It rolled left, clean off the fairway and into the bunker.”

 “Oh no,” Buckminster feigned concern.